stas1f1/VK-User-Analysis/README.md

   <img src="https://github.com/stas1f1/VK-User-Analysis/blob/main/spamrates.png" width="800" title="hover text">
 </p>

 Want to take a deep dive into the pool of chaos?
-Here are the top-5 post that caused the most toxic, hateful and controversial discussions between people, trolls and bots:
+Here are the top-5 posts that caused the most toxic, hateful and controversial discussions between people, trolls and bots:

 ---